AdobeDocs/certification.en/help/certifications/acc/acc-m-developer.md

 Section 4: Project leadership (10%)

-* Given customer requirements, determine the appropriate activites and resources needed
+* Given customer requirements, determine the appropriate activities and resources needed
 * Given a scenario, analyze the overall solution to determine technical risks, assumptions, issues and dependencies
 * Communicate technical ACC expertise to internal and external teams